liynJ/portfolioProjects/README.md

-# covid_data_exploration
+# Portfolio projects
-1.
+## 1. covid project - Data exploration
-The following project presents some SQL queries that I used to explore world's COVID-19 data, and visualized it eventually.
-Tools used: Microsoft SQL server Management Server, Tableau. data source: https://ourworldindata.org/covid-deaths (retrieved 2021-06-20)
+Presents SQL queries used to explore Covid data and the queries used to visualize it using Tableau Tools used: Microsoft SQL server Management Server, Tableau. data source: https://ourworldindata.org/covid-deaths (retrieved 2021-06-20)